-- Animals must check in at the Fair between 6:00 PM and 9:00 PM on Saturday, July 6th Sunday July 7th from 9:00 AM - 10:00 AM.
+- Animals must check in at the Fair between 6:00 PM and 9:00 PM on Saturday, July 9th Sunday July 10th from 7:00 AM - 10:00 AM.
 Animals owned by Goat Advisory Committee Members may arrive early.
-Animals will be released at 7:30 PM on Saturday, July 13th. - 2.
-Weigh-in for all Dairy and Meat Wethers will be 3:30-4:00 PM on Sunday, July 7th. - 3.
+Animals will be released at 8:30 PM on Saturday, July 16th. - 2.
+Weigh-in for all Dairy and Meat Wethers will be 5:00 5:30 PM on Sunday, July 10th. - 3.
 All 4-H'ers must be present for the weigh-in of their wethers.
 If the 4-Her cannot attend the weigh-in, he/she must ask another 4-Her or a parent to weigh their wether for them.
 The superintendent is not responsible for the weighing of any wether.
 If no one is present to weigh your wether it cannot be shown or auctioned. - 4.
-The Dairy Goat Show will begin at 8:00 AM on Wednesday, July 10, starting with the Dairy Showmanship, Dairy Breeding Stock, Dairy Wethers.
-The Meat Goat Show will begin at 1:00 PM or after the conclusion of the Dairy Goat Show if it not done by 1:00 PM.
-The Meat Goat Show will start with Meat Showmanship, Pygmy, Myotonic, Meat Breeding Stock, and Meat Wethers.
+The Dairy Goat Show will begin at 9:00 AM on Wednesday, July 13, starting with the Dairy Showmanship, Dairy Breeding Stock, Dairy Wethers and Pygmy.
+There will be a 30-minute break before the start of the Meat Goat Show, starting with Meat Showmanship, Meat Breeding Stock, and Meat Wethers.